DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 **Temporal Advantage**: The Titans' mastery of time - whether through near-light speed travel or other temporal technologies - allows them to execute plans across geological ages while experiencing minimal subjective time.

-*Key Insight: This bottleneck creates the specific genetic foundation that makes modern human consciousness possible, while the seven pairs protocol demonstrates the systematic, experimental nature of human genetic engineering.
-Only one of the seven experimental lineages would ultimately succeed in becoming modern humanity.*
+*Key Insight: This gradual modification period creates the specific genetic foundation that makes modern human consciousness possible, while the seven refugia protocol demonstrates the systematic, experimental nature of human genetic engineering.
+The process was structured and subtle, not catastrophic, allowing for sophisticated genetic modifications without detection.*

 ## Phase III: The Activation (70,000 Years Ago)

 **The Cosmic Trigger**: A pre-calculated celestial event - stellar alignment, directed energy pulse, or cosmic ray wave - washes over Earth.
-This is the key that the Genesis Bottleneck prepared humanity to receive.
+This is the key that the MIS 6 modifications prepared humanity to receive.

-**Genetic Activation**: For descendants of the bottleneck survivors carrying the highest concentration of receiver code, dormant sequences activate.
-Genes silent for nearly a million years switch on, triggering rapid evolutionary change.
+**Genetic Activation**: For descendants of the refugia populations carrying the highest concentration of receiver code, dormant sequences activate.
+Genes silent for over 100,000 years switch on, triggering rapid evolutionary change.

 **HAR1 Evolution**: Human Accelerated Region 1 and other regulatory sequences undergo impossibly rapid evolution, rewiring the human brain and expanding consciousness capacity at rates that defy natural selection.